JRetza/craft-foundation-6/README.md

-1. Replace the empty /craft/ directory with your craft install
-2. Optionally configure apache/etc to point to your /site/ directory

 ## Craft Foundation 6 Sass/Gulp Starter Config
 #### Configuration starter kit for Sassy  [Foundation 6](http://foundation.zurb.com/sites/docs/) with [CraftCMS](http://craftcms.com/) 2 OR 3